smastrom/vue-use-active-scroll/README.md

 - Clicking on such links highlights different links (or does nothing).
 - When accessing/refreshing the page, the active target may not reflect the one in the the URL hash.

-> If you're struggling with any of these issues, maybe this library can help you.
+> If you're struggling with any of these issues, this package might help you.

 <br />

-## What it does?
+## What is it?

-It is a Vue 3 composable that observes targets and returns reactive data of the current active one.
+It is a Vue 3 composable that implements a custom scroll-based observer that returns **reactive data** of the current active target.

+It automatically ensures that the returned target:

+- Matches user's reading flow regardless of scroll-behavior and speed
+- Matches the URL hash on mount
+- Matches the clicked link regardless of previous targets visibility

 How such data is used is up to you.
 You can use it to highlight sidebar links, update the URL hash, create animations etc.

-It automatically ensures that the returned target:

-- Matches user's reading flow regardless of scroll behavior and speed
-- Matches the URL hash after mount regardless of previous targets visibility
-- Matches the link users clicked on regardless of previous targets visibility

-And last but not least:

-- Manually set unreachable targets in your handlers with `setUnreachable`

 ### What it doesn't do?

-- Mutate your DOM
+- Mutate your elements
 - Scroll to targets

 ### Limitations

-Vue Reactive TOC doesn't work with scrolling containers different than the window.
-PRs are welcome to extend support to them.
+Currently Vue Reactive TOC doesn't support scrolling containers different than the window.

 <br />